Electric Insights

 2. Add Synthetic Variable (Optional)

-You can optionally create a synthetic variable to explore alongside your selected inputs.
+Optionally create a synthetic variable to explore alongside your selected inputs.
 This helps test how a hypothetical factor might affect the outcome—and reveals which real-world variables show similar patterns.
-The algorithm will adjust the synthetic variable iteratively to attempt to match the parameters you specify.
+The algorithm adjusts the synthetic variable iteratively to match the parameters you specify.
+Works with both Run Analysis and Auto-Build.

 3. Select Outcome